 - What macronutrient ratio works for your goal and body type

-Call yourself an athlete?
+Do you call yourself an athlete?
 Below are the average caloric requirements for professional athletes.

 Figure out your caloric needs here: total daily energy expenditure and body fat calculator